 Care coordination also meets federal requirements designed to ensure that each person in care has an ongoing source of care appropriate to their needs.
-One person or entity must be formally designated as primarily responsible for coordinating the services accessed by the person in care, and the person in care must be provided information on how to contact their designated person or entity.
+One person or entity must be formally designated as primarily responsible for coordinating the services accessed by the person in care, and the person in care must be provided information on how to contact their designated person or entity26.

 The Care Coordinator may be you, a treatment team member from your organization, or a treatment provider from another organization or delivery system.
 This role may have different names within various organizations, such as case manager, care manager, team facilitator, or the function of care coordination may be incorporated into the role of a clinician or other staff.
 The main goal of the Care Coordinator is to meet the person's care needs by using treatment information in a deliberate way and sharing necessary information with providers and the person in care, to guide the delivery of appropriate and effective care.
 Care Coordinators work to build teams and facilitate partnerships, creating formal and informal networks of support that enhance treatment for persons in care and allow for sustainable support long after treatment ends.
 Care coordination serves as a key element of service planning, ensuring that treatment across the team is meeting the needs of the person in care, that plans are updated as needed and that barriers to success are overcome.
-Within the team, communication is a key element of success, along with empowering the person in care to guide the team to meet their own needs.
-When referring or transitioning a person in care, the practitioner should discuss the reason for referral or transition and ensure the person understands, not only the reason for referral or transition, but also the expected outcome of the referral or transition.
+Within the team, communication is a key element of success, along with empowering the person in care to guide the reason for referral or transition and ensure the person understands, not only the reason for referral or transition, but also the expected outcome of the referral or transition.
 When transitioning care between MHP and MCP providers, be aware that DHCS has launched a Transition of Care tool to assist with care coordination and communication during transitions.